The Ballad of Songbirds and Snakes: Plot

-Dean Casca Highbottom discovers that Coriolanus cheated by giving Lucy Gray rat poison to kill another tribute and by using a handkerchief with her scent to save her from snake mutts; Highbottom confronts Coriolanus with the evidence.
-Threatened with his family's public disgrace, Coriolanus reluctantly joins the Peacekeepers for a 20-year contract, but requests to be assigned to District 12, hoping to see Lucy Gray again.
+Embarrassed by their failure to sufficiently control the administration of the Games, the Capitol erases all video evidence of what occurred.
+After the handkerchief that Coriolanus used to save Lucy Gray is discovered, Dean Highbottom realizes that Coriolanus cheated and confronts him.
+Threatened with his family's public disgrace, Coriolanus reluctantly signs a 20-year contract to become a Peacekeeper, but requests to be assigned to District 12, hoping to see Lucy Gray again.